syncfusion-content/wpf-docs/wpf/Charts/SeriesTypes/Distribution.md

 **CurveLineStyle**

-You can customize curve color using [`CurveLineStyle`] property and the normal distribution curve can be collapsed using [`ShowNormalDistributionCurve`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.HistogramSeries.html#Syncfusion_UI_Xaml_Charts_HistogramSeries_ShowNormalDistributionCurve).
+You can customize the normal distribution curve by using the [`CurveLineStyle`] property.

 {% tabs %}